tyxing007/emmet-sales/README.md

 ' http://api.mycompany.com/sales/proformaInvoice/proformaInvoices
 ```
 If you'd like to put the JSON to the notes fields, escape the quotes, make it like common string.
 ### Update
 ***PUT*** /sales/proformaInvoice/proformaInvoices/{id}

 The format is same to create.
 Every time update a proforma invoice there creates a new version instead, and it becomes the final version automatically.
 The old version could find and set it to final version again.

+To modify a customer of a proforma invoice is not permitted.

 ### Get one by its ID
 ***GET*** /sales/proformaInvoice/proformaInvoices/{id}